Everything You Need to Know About Painting Your Alloys

 Calling in the professionals is likely to cost more than a DIY alloy repair job.
 But, at ChipsAway, we can complete SMART alloy wheel repairs.
 This means that the repair can be kept localised to the damage, saving you both time and money.
 SMART repairs also allow our specialists to complete the repair without removing your alloy.
 Eliminating the need for re-balancing.

-Allowing a professional to repair your alloy is also likely to be more convenient to you.
+Allowing a professional to repair your alloy is also likely to be more convenient for you.
 Unlike traditional bodyshops, most ChipsAway specialists are mobile.
 So, they can complete the repair at a time and place most suitable for you.
 Giving you time to carry on with your day.

 And ultimately, a professional alloy wheel repair will be of a far higher quality.
 Our technicians go through an extensive training process, meaning all our work is fully guaranteed.